EazyPhantom/Dictionary-Based-Attack-MacOS-Tutorial-For-Dummies-zsh/README.md

 - **Contact**: For inquiries or feedback, please contact the author via the provided [email](mailto:eazyphantombooking@gmail.com).

-# Concerns
+## Conclusion

-If there are any issues or concerns, feel free to contact the author via the provided [email](mailto:eazyphantombooking@gmail.com) or through social media using the author's alias or the information provided in the text files.
+Thank you for taking the time to explore our project!
+We hope that it provides valuable insights and resources to support your journey.
+Feel free to reach out if you have any questions or feedback via the provided [email](mailto:eazyphantombooking@gmail.com) or through [social media](https://linktr.ee/eazyphantom).
+Additional information provided in the text files.
+Happy hacking!